 Terms like 'eco-tourism' and 'green tourism' were introduced long ago.
 But 'responsible tourism' is a relatively new term.
 When businesses understood that eco-tourism was a flawed term as it only focused on 'nature-based' tourism, the term 'responsible tourism' came into existence.
-As modernization continues to expand, tourism groups in the Indian subcontinent are making genuine efforts to preserve their indigenous culture.
-Whether you're travelling to India, Nepal, Bhutan, Bangladesh or Sri Lanka, you'll often notice the many practices of responsible tourism in action.
+As modernization continues to expand, tourism Industry in Indian subcontinent are making genuine efforts to preserve their indigenous culture.
+Whether you're travelling to India, Nepal, Bhutan, Bangladesh or Sri Lanka, you'll often notice that many practices of responsible tourism are in action.

 What is Responsible Tourism?

 Responsible tourism applies to all types of holidays or tourism.
-The best part about upholding the principles of responsible tourism is that it helps local people maintain the fragile cultures, environment and species.
+The best part about upholding the principles of responsible tourism is that it helps local people maintain the fragile culture, environment and species.

 The key aims of responsible tourism include -